 - Inner medicine

+Most pets and animals are responding well to treatment.
 Rarely, there could be non-responders to treatment.
 Sometimes an individual animal is simply not responding to needle stimulation of acu points.

-Advantages of Acupuncture Treatment for Pets
+Advantages and Benefits of Treatment with Acupuncture for Pets

 - Almost no side effects, when done by a qualified veterinary professional.